zhutchens/hierarchical_clustering/ontology_hierarchy/README.md

 This folder contains a method of generating ontological hierarchies.

 The method consists of the following:
+## preprocessing.py
-- `preprocessing.py` : preprocessing and filtering functions based on `tf`, `tf_idf` and `nltk` for part-of-speech tagging.
+Preprocessing and filtering functions based on `tf`, `tf_idf` and `nltk` for part-of-speech tagging.
 The final output of these functions is a dataframe of filtered words (options for exclusion of stopwords, verbs, determiners, pronouns, adverbs and numbers) with `tf`, `df` and `tf_idf` measures.
 The dataframe will ordered with respect to the desired measure (default is `tf_idf`).
 From this dataframe, one can extract the `top_n_words` with respect to a desired measure and pass onto the relation extractor.

+## extract_relations.py
-- `extract_relations.py` : given the filtered `top_n_words` and a list of all sentences of the corpus of text, the function `get_directed_relations` will extract directed relations between the words.
+Given the filtered `top_n_words` and a list of all sentences of the corpus of text, the function `get_directed_relations` will extract directed relations between the words.
 The relations are found using SpaCy dependency tree parsing by extracting subject-object pairs, identifying negative relations, replacing pronouns, using conjunct subjects and so on.
 As a simple example, from the sentence

 "Then Jesus sent the multitude away, and went into the house."